sbhjt-gr/inferra/README.md

 2. Comment on the issue to express your interest
 3. Wait to be assigned before starting work

-When proposing new features, clearly explain what it is, why it's useful, and how you plan to implement it.
+When proposing new features, create an [issue](https://github.com/sbhjt-gr/inferra/issues) and clearly explain what it is, why it's useful, and how you plan to implement it.

 Read our [Contributing Guide](docs/CONTRIBUTING.md) for detailed contribution guidelines, code standards, and best practices.